 The bill also imposes additional requirements on the State Parole Board to improve the board’s supervision and monitoring of sex offenders.
 A monthly penalty of $30 would be imposed on every person convicted of or adjudicated delinquent for a sex offense to fund these initiatives.

-Moneys in the fund also would be appropriated by the Legislature to the State Parole Board on an annual basis for the development of a program utilizing computers and other technology for parole officers who supervise sex offenders in order to detect crimes or violations of conditions of parole..
+Moneys in the fund also would be appropriated by the Legislature to the State Parole Board on an annual basis for the development of a program utilizing computers and other high technology for parole officers who supervise sex offenders.
+This program would provide computers and other high technology instruments to detect crimes or violations of conditions of parole.